loomts/reedsolomon-coordinator/README.md

 ### config.yml

-sockets

 ## Design

 add file -> store metadata -> split file -> send block to peers. get file -> check metadata -> get block from peers -> combine block.

----
-## Question
-Is Multiaddr only can be connected by p2p?